Back to all work

 Fulfillment by Amazon

 HOW CANVAS WORKS INPUT "What should I restock?"
 Any question about your business THE FRAMEWORK Intent What is being asked?
 RULES, NOT TEMPLATES Composition rules Which components fit?
 Data routing CANVAS Chart For trend questions Metrics For KPI questions Take action → Action Always last Same rules.
 Same components.
 Every canvas is different because every question is different.
+The output is never just data — it's data connected to context, surfaced in relationship to other data, so the story is readable without explanation.

 Tap to expand